nishishailesh/django-install/README.md

     #os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'dj.settings')
     os.environ["DJANGO_SETTINGS_MODULE"] = "dj.settings"

-  16. create/edit /etc/apache2/conf-enabled/common.conf (This is to ensure that other projects hosted under apache2 remain as it is).  sadasd
+  16. create/edit /etc/apache2/conf-enabled/common.conf (This is to ensure that other projects hosted under apache2 remain as it is).  python-path is : saperated paths where project is installed. so only one dj, not two dj is in the path.
+Alias is necessary because browser will ask this location to get static files. see the absolute path of project static files is required.
+In fact, it is ``Alias STATIC_URL STATIC_ROOT``

 ```
 <VirtualHost *:80>